JackClown/Promise/README.md

 # Promise
-Promise Implementation
+It's a Promise implementation with the Promise/A+ specification

-This Project hasn't finished yet
+This project hasn't been finished yet